Build a Successful Career

 - The Pharmacy College Admissions Test (PCAT) score is not required for admission.
 However, if an applicant's cumulative and science GPAs are below 2.75, then the submission of PCAT scores is preferred to enhance the application.
 Also accepted in such cases are MCAT, DAT, OAT, or GRE scores from those who are current MWU students in other programs, or those who have additionally applied to other MWU programs that require these exams.

-Based on the Class of 2022, this percentage is reflective of those students admitted to the class in Summer 2019 who graduated on time.
-This includes students who voluntarily withdrew from the program as well as students who had their graduation delayed due to an academic or personal issue or were dismissed.
+1 Based on the Class of 2022, which had 151 matriculants.
+This percentage is reflective of those students admitted in Summer 2019 and graduated on time.
+This percentage accounts for students who voluntarily withdrew from the program, as well as students who had their graduation delayed due to an academic or personal issue or were dismissed.

-- COP graduates: 74.2% (includes both Glendale and Downers Grove campuses)
+- MWU-COP graduates: 73% (includes both Glendale and Downers Grove campuses)

 Community and ambulatory care pharmacies, hospitals/health systems, specialty pharmacies, collaborative practices, managed care organizations, educational institutions, pharmaceutical industry, and other health care settings.